-with-cast-pointer (binding-name ptr type) & body body => value binding-name A symbol which will be bound to the casted object. ptr A pointer to a foreign object. type A foreign type of the object being pointed to. value The value of the object where the pointer points.
+with-cast-pointer (binding-name ptr type) & body body => value

+- ptr A pointer to a foreign object. - type A foreign type of the object being pointed to. - value The value of the object where the pointer points.

 Executes BODY with POINTER cast to be a pointer to type TYPE.
-BINDING-NAME is will be bound to this value during the execution of BODY.
+If BINDING-NAME is provided the cast pointer will be bound to this name during the execution of BODY.
+If BINDING-NAME is not provided POINTER must be a name bound to the pointer which should be cast.
+This name will be bound to the cast pointer during the execution of BODY.
 This is a no-op in AllegroCL but will wrap BODY in a LET form if BINDING-NAME is provided.
 This macro is meant to be used in conjunction with DEREF-POINTER or DEREF-ARRAY.
 In Allegro CL the "cast" will actually take place in DEREF-POINTER or DEREF-ARRAY.